maxhbr/LicenseScannerComparison/README.md

 - try to find an almost complete list of usable license scanners
 - packaging each of them in a custom docker image, exposing a simple API (**TODO**: 5 are missing)
   - **TODO** pin versions of the scanners / commits of corresponding source, to make it reproducible
+- download and extract a set of example projects as source code
+  - **TODO** maybe use [extractcode](https://github.com/nexB/scancode-toolkit/blob/develop/extractcode) for recursive extracting?
 - generating the output for each scanner
 - **TODO** normalize and understand the output for each scanner
 - **TODO** compare the result to a courated reference result